Project Manager Skills and Competencies

 There are many factors affecting the success of a project.
 The characteristics of the project, business environment, location of the project, team characteristics, technological uncertainty, and other elements have impacts on the project’s goals.

-Many writers, researchers, relevant literature, books, and papers give groupings of project manager skills and competencies in different forms.
+Many writers, researchers, relevant literature, books, and papers give groupings of project manager technical skills and competencies in different forms.
 They group skills considering technical ability, detail-orientation, leadership, management issues, etc. However, all the projects do not involve the same types of deliverables and they can not be managed with the same type of project manager skills and competencies.

-Effective project managers must possess a broad mix of skills and competencies which are related to process, resource and team management.
-Communication and planning skills are as important as technical skills for decision making.
+Effective project managers must possess a broad mix of skills and competencies which are related to process, resource, and team management.
+Communication and planning skills are as important as technical skills for decision-making.

-What are the Most Essential Project Manager Skills ?
+What are the Most Essential Project Manager Skills?

 All the managers are not leaders vice versa all the leaders are not managers.
 Leadership and management are two different but complementary terms.
 Leaders set a vision, inspire people and guide them towards success.

 Project managers negotiate with the customers, contractors, stakeholders, and team members throughout the life of the project.
 Negotiation is an everyday business for a project manager.
-Therefore having well negotiation skill is invaluable for any project manager.
+Therefore having well negotiation skills is invaluable for any project manager.

-A project manager is responsible to complete the project on budget by meeting the stakeholders and the clients requirements.
-For effective project cost management, the first thing to do for a project manager is to create a baseline budget and track the projects cost performance.
+A project manager is responsible to complete the project on budget by meeting the stakeholder’s and the client’s requirements.
+For effective project cost management, the first thing to do for a project manager is to create a baseline budget and track the project’s cost performance.
 This is the only way to decide if the project is over or under budget during the execution phase.

 All the projects involve risks that have the potential to affect the project’s objectives.
 Some of the risks may have positive effects, some of them have negative.
 A project manager can not complete the project without managing and controlling the risks effectively.